frapplecat/pyfun/README.md

 * The site was deployed on Heroku<br>

-* Create Heroku App
+* Open Heroku account.
+* From the Heroku dashboard click the “Create new app” button.
-* Set the buildbacks to python and NodeJS
+* Name the app, the name has to be unique.
+* Select region and click “Create app”.
+* Click on the settings tab.
+* Click “Add buildpack” here.
+* Select Python then click “Save changes”.
+* Select node.js and click “Save” again.
+* Buildpacks must be in this order, with Python on top and node.js underneath.
+* Go to the deploy section.
+* Select Github and confirm that we want to connect to Github.
-* Link Heroku app to the repository
+* Search for the Github repository name and once found click “connect”
-* Deploy manually
+* Choose to manually deploy using the deploy branch option.
+* After creation you get an “App was successfully deployed” message
+with a button to take us to our deployed link.

 <br>
 <br>